mohan-chinnappan-n/sfdc-perf-notes/perf_testing.md

 - Parameterize the username and password
 - Place a **web_reg_find**  before the home page link
 - When the save action is executed, an HTTP submit is executed which then does a redirect to the just created object.
 It is necessary to use **web_reg_save_param** to capture the just created entity id and replace the static id in the script
--  Please note any questions related to HPE LoadRunner beyond the above information should be directed to HPE: [SASS HPE](https://saas.hpe.com/en-us/contact)
+-  Please note any questions related to HPE LoadRunner beyond the above information should be directed to HP Enterprise: [SASS HPE](https://saas.hpe.com/en-us/contact)

 -----